 The kids, still too young to be able to speak as one, made different sounds of agreement.

 Good, I thought to myself.
 If I accidentally influence him to be a rebel rouser, I won’t be able to keep my promise to him and Wren.
 Or live with myself.
-Their consequences would be on my head.

 Speaking of the kids, Wren was…